Onur Yüce Gün

 Saturday, April 23, 2016

-Onur Yüce Gün is a PhD candidate in the Design and Computation Group within the MIT Department of Architecture.
+Onur Yüce Gün is a graduate of the Design and Computation Group within the MIT Department of Architecture.

-This study is a part of Gün’s PhD Dissertation (2016), “A Place for Computing Visual Meaning: The Broadened Drawing-Scape,” and it will be included in the dissertation book to be submitted in May 2016.
+This study is a part of Gün’s PhD Dissertation (2016), “A Place for Computing Visual Meaning: The Broadened Drawing-Scape,” and is included in Gün’s dissertation book submitted in May 2016.

 Original painting by Joie Chang.